Helping to Restore Balance

 - Affordable – Mediation costs considerably less than litigation.

 - Efficient – The mediation process can usually settle a dispute within a few sessions.
-Most mediation’s conclude or settle within thirty days from initiating the process.
+In some instances, with Josephine, a one-day service is achievable.

 - Effective – Mediation statistically settles over 85% of initiated disputes.